SpaceinvaderOne/Custom-Tabs-Super/README.md

 - Run custom commands or scripts from each tab
 - Immediate or delayed execution
 - Customisable URLs for redirection after command execution
+- Customisable message to display when tab clicked
 - Easy setup with automated creation of all files.
 Readme generated with your custom links for the Custom Tabs plugin

 ## Prerequisites